InZan17/ball_in_a_box/README.md

 Or if your monitor is higher than 60fps, you can try only setting `Max FPS` to your monitors frame-rate.

 These aren't guaranteed to fix it, so just do whichever one is the least laggy.

+## License
+The code for this game is licensed under the MIT license, and the assets for this game are licensed under the CC BY-SA 4.0 license.

 ## Compiling
 When compiling for release I compile the binary on a Linux machine and use this command: `cargo build --target x86_64-pc-windows-gnu --release`.